C-T2M: Controllable Autoregressive Text-to-Motion Generation

 Quantitative results.

-• R@3 — text–motion retrieval: how often the right motion lands in the top 3 for its caption (higher = better text match).
+• R@3 : text-motion retrieval; how often the right motion lands in the top 3 (higher = better text match).

-• Skate — foot-skating: how much the feet slide while in contact with the ground (lower = cleaner footwork).
+• Skate : how much the feet slide while in ground contact (lower = cleaner footwork).

-• Cont — foot-contact consistency: how stable ground contacts are (higher = steadier).
+• Cont : foot-contact consistency (higher = steadier).

-• 2D root error — average distance between the generated path and the target path, in cm (lower = follows the path better).
+• 2D root error : mean distance between generated path and target path, in cm.

 R@3 ↑ (text-match, %)